oapostrophe/oapostrophe.github.io/_posts/2021-05-20-arms-report.md

 I started by working with the SDF language.
 My goals for the semester were:

 - Define a concise and intuitive Autonomous Robot Markup Syntax (ARMS) language that offers similar power to SDF in a condensed, easier-to-use syntax.
-- Create a JavaScript parser for ARMS and an evaluator that translates the parsed input to SDF
+- Create a JavaScript parser for ARMS and an application that translates the parsed input to SDF
 - Build a simple web interface into which the user can input ARMS, receive an SDF translation, and instantly see a visualization of their scene in-browser.

 ## Development

+As I started designing ARMS, I surprisingly found myself having flashbacks to Pomona's Theory of Languages course.
+Lexing, parsing, context-free grammars, regular expressions: I can't say that I expected to encounter any of these concepts in a robotics lab!
 Writing a lexer and parser by hand would be a lot of work, especially since the ARMS language has changed substantially throughout development.
 Thankfully I found [Lezer](https://lezer.codemirror.net/): a tool that automatically creates a Javascript parser given a user-defined language.
 The first step was to formally define the ARMS language in a .grammar file:

 ![Example of simple grammar from early development]({{site.baseurl}}/assets/images/arms1/grammar_early_snippet.png)
 *Part of the ARMS grammar during early development*